mostafa272/Instagram-Fetcher/README.md

 # Instagram-Fetcher
 Show your Instagram recent posts on your joomla website.

+## UPDATE

+German translation written by Pat Finger (@voicenoise) has been added to the extension.

 ## Installation
 Download mod_instagramfetcher.zip file and install it in Joomla.
 If you download release files, you should extract it to find mod_instagramfetcher.zip